Document Attestation - The Definitive Guide (2023)

 Once the translation is done, it has to be notarized.
 A notary public signs and places an official seal on the document.
 Unlike the translator, the notary does not check the accuracy of the translation.
 The notary simply confirms the identity of the translator.

-So, by this stage, your document is in the language required by Global Affairs Canada for authentication.
-However, you may also need to translate your document before you can get it legalized by the embassy or consulate.
+So, at this stage, your document is in the language required by Global Affairs Canada for an apostille.

-While for authentication purposes, your document must be in either English or French, some embassies require a translation to legalize a document that is not in that country’s official language.
+While for Canadian apostille purposes, your document must be in either English or French, some countries require a translation to accept a document that is not in that country’s official language.

 There isn’t a set language for this – it depends on the country you’re using your documents in.
 It’s best to contact the embassy to learn more about their requirements.